-- a the audiovisual sector, in which, unless otherwise agreed in international conventions to which France is a party, a foreign legal entity may not hold more than 20 per cent of the capital or voting rights of a company operating an audiovisual communications system in French.
+- the audiovisual sector, in which, unless otherwise agreed in international conventions to which France is a party, a foreign legal entity may not hold more than 20 per cent of the capital or voting rights of a company operating an audiovisual communications system in French.
 There are also specific rules on cross-media ownership; and

-- b the press sector, in which a single individual or legal entity may not control daily publications that represent more than 30 per cent of the total circulation of similar publications on the national market; for publications in French, the above 20 per cent rule applies.
+- the press sector, in which a single individual or legal entity may not control daily publications that represent more than 30 per cent of the total circulation of similar publications on the national market; for publications in French, the above 20 per cent rule applies.

-In addition, in the course of Phase II, the Authority will request non-binding opinions from the relevant regulatory authorities.
+In addition, in the course of Phase II, the FCA may request non-binding opinions from the relevant regulatory authorities.
 This applies in particular in the audiovisual sector (the Audiovisual Council), in the banking sector (the Credit Institutions and Investment Firms Committee, the Banking Commission and the Financial Markets Authority), the insurance sector (the Insurance Companies Committee), the energy sector (the Energy Regulation Commission) and the telecommunications sector (the Regulatory Authority for Electronic Communications and Post).

-IV OTHER STRATEGIC CONSIDERATIONS
+iv OTHER STRATEGIC CONSIDERATIONS

 i Coordinating with other jurisdictions

-When dealing with concentrations, the Authority and competition authorities of other states (including EU Member States) may have concurrent jurisdiction.
+When dealing with concentrations, the FCA and competition authorities of other states (including EU Member States) may have concurrent jurisdiction.
 The Authority cooperates with competition authorities of other Member States through the European Competition Network.
-In parallel, the European Competition Authorities (ECA), which groups together the competition authorities in the European Economic Area,23 has been considering ways in which the processing of mergers subject to investigation in more than one country can be made easier both for the parties to the merger and the authorities, while ensuring that cooperation between members takes place as far as national legislation allows this.
+In parallel, the European Competition Authorities (ECA), which groups together the competition authorities in the European Economic Area,17 has been considering ways in which the processing of mergers subject to investigation in more than one country can be made easier both for the parties to the merger and the authorities, while ensuring that cooperation between members takes place as far as national legislation allows this.
 According to the arrangements agreed upon by the ECA, when an ECA authority is informed by the notifying parties that they have also notified or will be notifying the concentration to other authorities within the ECA, the relevant officials will contact their counterparts in the other ECA authorities informing them of the notification.
 The relevant officials of the notified ECA authorities will then exchange views on the case without exchanging confidential information (unless national legislation makes this possible), and keep each other informed of the development of the case as appropriate.
-It should also be noted that, on 9 November 2011, the ECA adopted a set of best practices to handle cross-border mergers that do not benefit from EU ‘one-stop shop’ review (i.e., mergers reviewed by two or several ECAs simultaneously that are not subject to notification before the Commission).
-This document envisages cooperation in multijurisdictional cases where the exchange of information between ECAs could be valuable.
+It should also be noted that, on 9 November 2011, the ECA adopted a set of best practices to handle cross-border mergers that do not benefit from EU 'one-stop shop' review (i.e., mergers reviewed by two or several ECAs simultaneously that are not subject to notification before the Commission).
+This document envisages cooperation in multi-jurisdictional cases where the exchange of information between ECAs could be valuable.
 The success of such cooperation depends to a great extent on the goodwill of the notifying parties, since ECAs will in most cases depend on them for permission to exchange confidential information.

-Besides this, national competition authorities from the European Union recently published a report containing a complete overview of the state of play of information requirements for merger notification in the European Union (May 2016).
+Besides this, national competition authorities from the European Union published a report containing a complete overview of the state of play of information requirements for merger notification in the European Union (May 2016).
 This document intends to provide guidance to companies that must notify a transaction in several Member States.

-However, the Authority and the Commission do not have concurrent jurisdiction.
+However, the FCA and the Commission do not have concurrent jurisdiction.
 Concentrations with a Community dimension fall within the exclusive jurisdiction of the Commission, and reciprocally the Commission has no jurisdiction to deal with a concentration falling within the competence of the Member States.

 ii Dealing with special situations

-Agreements entered into parties to a concentration may restrict the parties’ freedom of action in the market and thus contain restrictions on competition.
+Agreements entered into parties to a concentration may restrict the parties' freedom of action in the market and thus contain restrictions of competition.
 Commonly encountered restrictions in this context include in particular non-compete clauses imposed on the vendor, restrictions in licence agreements and purchase and supply obligations.